ztyyLV/web-twain-docs/indepth/faqs/distribution/why-is-the-browser-prompting-me-to-install-dynamsoft-service-repeatedly.md

 #### Scenario

-The browser prompting me to install Dynamsoft Service repeatedly and keep getting the error 'The Dynamic Web TWAIN is not installed' in the console.
+The browser prompting me to install Dynamsoft Service repeatedly and keep getting the error 'The Dynamic Web TWAIN module is not installed' in the console.

 #### There are a few possible causes